luketjohnston/wgan-gp/README.md

 The model will be saved in a directory under saves.

-You can change the savepath with the --savepath option You can load models with the --load_model option
+You can change the savepath with the --savepath option.

+You can load models with the --load_model option.

 Example images are saved every epoch, here's a gif of the model learning (one image per epoch, over 20 epochs)